 All winter, spring and summer Carrie and I have found ourselves turning to this light woven fusible to stabilize our sewing projects.
 It has a slight one way stretch, so it is even useful when support is needed in light weight knits.

-This fall we are adding it to our Interfacing Sampler.
-Now you will get 4 one yard pieces, in either black or white, with descriptions and instructions for using these fine fusible interfacings.
+So we added it to our Interfacing Sampler.
+Now you get four one-yard pieces, in either black or white, with descriptions and instructions for using these fine fusible interfacings.
 If you do not have a source for fine fabrics in your area, you can always order these important sewing supports from our web store.
 That way you are ready to sew when you have the time.
+All four interfacings can also be ordered by the yard in our online shop.

 Which interfacings do you find most useful?
-Would you be interested in having these 4 interfacings available by the yard in our web store?
 How have you used interfacings creatively in your sewing?

 Happy Fusing and Sewing!